SerraKD/isla-art-academy/README.md

 - __Sign Up Section__

 This section contains a signup form for users to easily join the academy.
+The user has to fill out the form completely to be able to submit it.

 ![Sign Up section image](docs-readme/signup-img.png)